 The Company has established an allowance for loan losses related to securitized loans that is composed of a general and specific reserve.
 The general reserve relates to loans that have not been individually evaluated for impairment.
-The Company's general reserve is based on historical loss rates for pools of loans with similar credit characteristics, adjusted for current trends and market conditions, including current trends in delinquencies and severities.
+The general reserve is based on historical loss rates for pools of loans with similar credit characteristics, adjusted for current trends and conditions.

-The Company has established a specific reserve that reflects consideration of loans more than 60 days delinquent, loans in foreclosure and borrowers that have declared bankruptcy.
-The loan loss provision related to these loans is measured as the difference between the unpaid principal balance and the estimated fair value of the property securing the mortgage, less estimated costs to sell.
-The specific reserve also reflects consideration of concessions granted to borrowers by the servicer in the form of modifications (i.e., reductions).
-Loan loss provisions related to these modifications are based on the contractual principal and interest payments, post-modification, discounted at the loan's original effective interest rate.
-Loans with specific reserves are individually evaluated for impairment.
+Certain loans are individually evaluated for impairment, including securitized loans modified by the servicer and loans more than 60 days delinquent.
 Loan modifications made by the servicer are evaluated to determine if they constitute troubled debt restructurings ("TDRs").
 A restructuring of a loan constitutes a TDR if the servicer, for economic or legal reasons related to the borrower's financial difficulties, grants a concession to the borrower that it would not otherwise consider.
 Impairment of modified loans considered to be TDRs is measured based on the present value of expected cash flows discounted at the loan's effective interest rate at inception.
 If the present value of expected cash flows is less than the recorded investment in the loan, an allowance for loan losses is recognized with a corresponding charge to the provision for loan losses.
 Impairment of all other loans individually evaluated is measured as the difference between the unpaid principal balance and the estimated fair value of the collateral, less estimated costs to sell.
 The Company charges off the corresponding loan allowance and related principal balance when the servicer reports a realized loss.
 A complete discussion of securitized loans held for investment is included in Note 4 to these consolidated financial statements.